-As of May 2021, heady conditions in the equity markets, combined with a shift toward stocks as the basis for director and officer compensation, are highlighting an area of growing litigation-related risk for both providers of directors and officers (D&O) coverage and their insureds.
+Heady conditions in equity markets, combined with a shift toward stocks as the basis for director and officer compensation, are highlighting an area of growing litigation-related risk for providers of directors and officers (D&O) coverage and their insureds.

 Over the past couple of years, shareholder derivative lawsuits alleging excessive and unfair compensation awarded by directors and officers to themselves have been on the rise.
 Especially prolific are filings in Delaware where In re Investors Bancorp1 has set the stage for application of the “entire fairness standard” to pending litigation.
 The entire fairness standard requires the court to examine two aspects of the board’s dealings with the corporation: whether the board dealt fairly with the corporation and whether the challenged transaction was at a fair price to the corporation.